MisanthropicBit/neotest-busted/README.md

 While neotest-busted itself does not support this, there are several ways to run your tests from the command line.

+> [!WARNING]
+> Running busted with neovim as the lua interpreter means that the same neovim
+> instance is used in all your tests which could break test isolation.
+For
+> example, setting `_G.foo = 10` in a test that runs before a test containing
+> `vim.print(_G.foo)` will print 10.

 <details>
 <summary>Using `plenary.nvim`</summary>